tobiasjwm/tobiasjwm.github.io/_posts/2018-10-04-session-videos-from-psu-2018.md

 tags: speaking psu
 ---

-All the great sessions from MacAdmins Conference at Penn State have been posted at the [resources][1] page including my talk Automating a Great On-boarding Experience.
-You can grabe the slides [here][2] which includes a wealth of wonderful photography by my [wife, Allie][3].
+All the great sessions from MacAdmins Conference at Penn State have been posted at the [resources][1] page including my talk **Automating a Great On-boarding Experience**.
+You can grab the slides [here][2] which includes a wealth of wonderful photography by my [wife, Allie][3].

 {% include youtubePlayer.html id=page.youtubeId %}